JAllsop/Grovers-Algorithm/README.md

 3. Quantum Gates

 ## Grover's Algrithm
-This section is used to adance on the basic concepts learned in the first section, and applying it to a useful algorithm.
-Step by step, the learneres are introduced into the different components of Grover's algorithm and their interconnection.
-The section conlcudes with testing the developed circuitry through simulators and actual quantum devices.
-This teaches, using experience, how a qantum algorithm and circuit may be affected in operating conditions.
+This section is used to advance on the basic concepts learned in the first section, applying them to a useful algorithm.
+Step by step, learners are introduced to the different components of Grover's algorithm and their interconnections.
+The section concludes with testing the developed circuitry through simulators and actual quantum devices.
+This teaches, using experience, how a quantum algorithm and circuit may be affected in operating conditions.

 ## Requirements:
 [Qiskit/Anaconda Installation Guide](https://www.youtube.com/watch?v=M4EkW4VwhcI&ab_channel=Qiskit)